 Referencing Slide 24, Ms. O'Neal previewed a set of budget Planning Scenarios for FY22-FY25 (with an emphasis that they were for planning purposes only): 1) Baseline (which represents no change from FY21); 2) Conservative (if we have limited growth with slower recovery); and 3) Target (our preferred scenario where we reach full recovery with growth assumptions rebounding).
 They represent a series of possibilities.
 No decisions are being made.
 Ms. O'Neal walked through key revenue and expense assumptions.
 On the Enrollment side the Target Scenario assumes that we are going to grow by ~1200 headcount per year.
 This is consistent with current SCHEV projections and President Washington's goals.
-For FY 22 we are assuming no increase in tuition and then in the outyears increases of ~4%.
-We have assumptions built in about State appropriations (Enrollment General Funds and State Aid) and these assumptions are based upon a historical trend analysis of the usual annual increases each year.
+For FY 22 we are assumptions built in about State appropriations (Enrollment General Funds and State Aid) and these assumptions are based upon a historical trend analysis of the usual annual increases each year.
 On the expense side, it is critical for us to make assumptions about what it would take for us to achieve more competitive compensation.
 As our enrollment grows, we need to make assumptions about increases in the number of faculty to support that enrollment growth.
 We are also making assumptions about Auxiliary Enterprise recovery over time.
 A new assumption is a commitment to fund our Strategic Initiatives.
 We have a benchmark of funding it at 5% of E&G revenues every year.